 In developing a custody agreement that encompasses holiday visitation, it is beneficial to work in collaboration with an attorney who specializes in custody litigation.
 Composing a clear, fair, and legally binding custody agreement will ensure that your legal rights as a parent are both protected and respected.

 Arlene Kock is a recognized and highly respected California family law attorney representing clients on all family law matters including divorce and child custody cases.
-Drawing on more than three decades of experience in family litigation, Ms. Kock represents clients in Northern California and the San Francisco Bay Area.
+Drawing on more than four decades of experience in family litigation, Ms. Kock represents clients in Northern California and the San Francisco Bay Area.